What you need to know to keep your kids safe on Halloween

-(WTNH) – Halloween weekend is here and it’s a time of celebration for many.
-News 8 is breaking down what you need to know to keep your kids safe this weekend.
+(WTNH) – Halloween is here and it’s a time of celebration for many.
+News 8 is breaking down what you need to know to keep your kids safe on this festive night of fright.

 It’s a holiday based on children having fun, but this Halloween, officials are warning against tricks, with a focus on treats.